Fall Asleep Fast: the Best Tea for Sleep

 6. Valerian Root Tea

 Valerian root tea is made from the roots of the Valeriana officinialis plant that is native to Asia and Europe.
-Valerian roots appear light gray in color and this tea features an earthy, woody flavor profile.
-This tea can also feature pine and evergreen aromas due to the presence of the compounds camphor and pinene.
-Valerian root tea is a delicious concoction that features a similar aroma profile to that of tea tree oil.
+Valerian roots appear light gray in color and features an earthy, woody flavor profile.
+This herbal tea can also feature pine and evergreen aromas due to the presence of camphor and pinene compounds.
 This tea should be brewed using hot water, not boiling water to preserve its calming and sedative powers.

 Valerian tea is a powerful sleep aid when it comes to treating insomnia and getting better sleep.
 It's use dates back to the 2nd century where it was prescribed in traditional medicine to reduce insomnia and anxiety.
 A scientific analysis of valerian root trials found that this tea shows moderate abilities to improve insomnia.
 Valerian tea is often suggested as an alternative to melatonin, a hormone that induces relaxation and sleep (9).